Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 ![Edit a customer/supplier](/Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/EditCustomerSupplier.png "[Edit a customer/supplier]")

-When selecting an existing customer/supplier from the list in the *Customer/supplier list* tab, the *Customer/supplier (number)* tab is displayed.
+When selecting a customer/supplier from the list in the *Customer/supplier list* tab, the *Customer/supplier (number)* tab is displayed.
 Existing details can be edited and new ones can be entered in the subsequent sub-tabs.

-The displayed sub-tabs and information vary slightly depending of whether a customer or a supplier has been selected.
+The displayed sub-tabs and information vary slightly depending on whether a customer or a supplier has been selected.

 ### Address/contact

-*Accounting > Select fiscal year > Settings > Tab DEBTORS/CREDITORS > Tab Create customer/supplier > Sub-tab Address/contact*
+*Accounting > Select fiscal year > Settings > Tab DEBTORS/CREDITORS > Tab Customer/supplier list > Select customer/supplier > Sub-tab Address/contact*

 ![Address/contact](/Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/EditCustomerSupplier.png "[Address/contact]")